aptech/docs/docs/CR-gdaDStatMat.rst

         .. list-table::
             :widths: auto

             * - *dc0.altnames*
               - Kx1 string array of alternate variable names for the output.
 Default = ``""``.
-If set, it must have the same number of rows as colind.
+If set, it must have the same number of rows as *colind*.
             * - *dc0.maxbytes*
               - scalar, the maximum number of bytes to be read per iteration of the read loop.
 Default = 1e9.
             * - *dc0.maxvec*
               - scalar, the largest number of elements allowed in any one matrix.
 Default = 20000.
             * - *dc0.miss*
               - scalar, one of the following:

                   :0: There are no missing values (fastest).
                   :1: Listwise deletion, drop a row if any missings occur in it.
                   :2: Pairwise deletion.

                 Default = 0.

             * - *dc0.output*
               - scalar, one of the following:

                   :0: Do not print output table.
                   :1: Print output table.

                 Default = 1.

             * - *dc0.row*
-              - scalar, the number of rows of *var* to be read per iteration of the read loop.
+              - scalar, the number of rows of *vnamevar* to be read per iteration of the read loop.
 If 0, (default) the number of rows will be calculated using *dc0.maxbytes* and *dc0.maxvec*."

     :type dc0: struct